 Crossovers also boast some characteristics of a hatchback or estate cars, such as great handling and good fuel efficiency.
 Many handle well and are light, providing a smooth ride with pretty good crash protection.
 Many crossovers also offer a decent range of petrol and diesel engines, with electric and hybrid powertrains also now available.

-Crossovers have excellent boot space, with the Citroen C4 Cactus offering a cargo capacity of 358 litres or 1170 litres with the rear seats folded.
+Crossovers have excellent boot space, with the Volkswagen Tiguan offering 520 litres of luggage space with the back seats in use, or an impressive 615 litres with the rear bench pushed forwards.
 If you like going on long drives with family or friends or need extra space in the boot, then crossover-style cars are a great option for you as they are practical, affordable, and have great interior comfort.